 Paula K. Woodruff Family Law Section

-The Section was first formed thirteen years ago when a small group of family law attorneys began meeting informally to discuss the formation of a family law section of the Lafayette Bar Association.
+The Section was first formed in 1997 when a small group of family law attorneys began meeting informally to discuss the formation of a family law section of the Lafayette Bar Association.
 The Section was officially formed when a set of by-laws was proposed by the group and adopted by the Lafayette Bar Association in September of 1997.
 The late Paula Kobetz Woodruff was instrumental in the formation of the Section and in promoting improvements to the judicial system, as well as increasing the competency of attorneys who practiced family law.
 Shortly after Paula's untimely death in October of 1998, the members unanimously voted to name the section in her honor.

 The mission statement of the Paula K. Woodruff Family Law Section is as follows: